-Subsequent to the year ended December 31, 2014, the Company and the Company's President and CEO entered into a new services agreement for an annual fee of \$140,000, consisting of salary and director's fees of MSA, which will be paid in monthly instalments by MSA.
-The new agreement expires December 31, 2015 and contains provisions similar to those included in the services agreement that expired December 31, 2014.
+Subsequent to the year ended December 31, 2015, the Company and the Company's President and CEO entered into a new services agreement for an annual fee of \$140,000, consisting of salary and director's fees of MSA, which will be paid in monthly instalments by MSA.
+The new agreement expires December 31, 2016 and contains provisions similar to those included in the services agreement that expired December 31, 2015.

-b) On August 14, 2014, the Company and the Company's Vice-President (Exploration) signed a new semi-annual consulting agreement for a fixed monthly fee of \$5,000 until December 31, 2014.
+b) During the year ended December 31, 2015, the Company and the Company's Vice-President (Exploration) signed a new semi-annual consulting agreement for a fixed monthly fee of \$7,000 until December 31, 2015.
 The agreement does not provide for any payments in the event of a change of control or termination.

-Subsequent to the year ended December 31, 2014, the Company and the Company's Vice-President (Exploration) signed a new consulting agreement for a fixed monthly of fee of \$7,000 until December 31, 2015.
+Subsequent to the year ended December 31, 2015, the Company and the Company's Vice-President (Exploration) signed a new consulting agreement for a fixed monthly of fee of \$7,000 until December 31, 2016.
 The agreement does not provide for any payments in the event of a change of control or termination.